 Please join us in our effort to provide Christmas gifts for children in foster care in Newberry County!!
-Lots of information is below, but we will need the things by December 14.
+Lots of information is below.
+This year we need the things by December 10.
 You may leave gifts you’d like to contribute at the Church.
-Nance Bickford-Jordan and anyone who wants to help can assemble the packages.
+Nance Bickford-Jordan and anyone who wants to help assembles the packages.
 If you prefer, you can contribute money for gift purchases or for gift cards.
 The hope to be able to have a gift card with every backpack.
 The foster care case workers will take the children to spend the cards.
-If you wish, now is a good time to shop online because of Black Friday Sales!
-If you have any questions Nance Bickford-Jordan can help with, please call or text her at (913) 461-7337.
+If you have any questions, Nance Bickford-Jordan can help with, please call or text her at (913) 461-7337.

 Some Background: For several years now, Clayton has contributed backpacks filled with gifts for foster kids (those who are not in their homes for whatever reasons).
 Newberry County has a LOT of children in foster care.